-- a) Established Neighbourhood Areas: - (i) are identified in the Urban Structure as the following: - a. the Residential Neighbourhood Area; and - b. certain Mixed Use Intensification Areas that are otherwise not included in the Primary or Secondary Growth Areas, both of which are identified in Schedule B-1: Growth Framework, of this Plan; - (ii) shall be recognized as a distinct area within the city's Urban Area where intensification is generally discouraged; - (iii) shall not be regarded as essential to achieve the population growth distributions, as stated by Places to Grow, and as distributed by the

-Region of Halton; and
+- a) Established Neighbourhood Areas: - (i) are identified in the Urban Structure as the following: - a. the Residential Neighbourhood Area; and - certain Mixed Use Intensification Areas that are otherwise not included in the Primary or Secondary Growth Areas, both of which are identified in Schedule B-1: Growth Framework, of this Plan; - (ii) shall be recognized as a distinct area within the city's Urban Area where intensification is generally discouraged; - (iii) shall not be regarded as essential to achieve the population growth distributions, as stated by Places to Grow, and as distributed by the Region of Halton; and - (iv) shall be composed of selected lands designated Local Centres, and lands designated Residential-Low Density, Residential Medium Density, and Residential High Density, and as such development shall be in accordance with the permissions and densities established in the underlying land use designation. - b) The following opportunities for intensification may be permitted:

-- (iv) shall be composed of selected lands designated Local Centres, and lands designated Residential-Low Density, Residential Medium Density, and Residential High Density, and as such development shall be in accordance with the permissions and densities established in the underlying land use designation. - b) Notwithstanding Subsection 2.4.2(3) a) ii) of this Plan, the following opportunities for intensification may be permitted: - (i) development in accordance with the maximum density and/or intensity permitted under the applicable land use designation; - (ii) consents; - (iii) plans of subdivision; - (iv) lands designated Residential-High Density, in accordance with Subsection 8.3.5(1) c); and/or - (v) secondary dwelling units. - c) In the Established Neighbourhood Area, land assembly for development applications should be discouraged. - d) Established Neighbourhood Areas are also subject to the policies of Subsection 7.3.2(2) of this Plan.
+- (i) development in accordance with the maximum density and/or intensity permitted under the applicable land use designation; - (ii) consents; - (iii) plans of subdivision; - (iv) lands designated Residential-High Density, in accordance with Subsection 8.3.5(1) c); and/or - (v) secondary dwelling units. - c) In the Established Neighbourhood Area, land assembly for development applications should be discouraged. - d) Established Neighbourhood Areas are also subject to the policies of Subsection 7.3.2(2) of this Plan.